 The NAEI compiles emissions for a number of individual emission sectors to produce a detailed and accurate estimate of emissions across the UK.
-For each sector a national total emission estimate is produced from a combination of reported emissions and estimates based on modelling.
+For each sector a national total emission estimate is produced from a combination of emissions defined by reported activity data and estimates based on modelling (i.e. minor road traffic emissions are modelled from regional flow and fleet mix data, with emissions from commercial & public sectors described by an employment based energy consumption model adjusted by recorded levels of gas consumption).

 The NAEI obtains most of its data on fuel consumption from the Digest of UK Energy Statistics (DUKES).
-National totals based on these data are further refined for the industrial and energy generation sectors taking into account other more detailed data from the regulators of industrial processes: the Environment Agency, the Scottish Environmental Protection Agency (SEPA) and the Department of the Environment Northern Ireland (DOENI).
+National totals based on these data are further refined for the industrial and energy generation sectors taking into account other more detailed data from the regulators of industrial processes: the Environment Agency (EA), the Scottish Environmental Protection Agency (SEPA), Natural Resources Wales (NRW) and the Department of the Environment Northern Ireland (DOENI).
 Data from the returns under the Emissions Trading System (ETS) are also used.